<

 Facility

-Yakima County Stadium was built in 1993, with more than $100,000 in improvements in 2014 during the Pippins’ inaugural season.
+Yakima County Stadium was built in 1993 and has undergone more than $1.9 million in improvements from the Pippins, Yakima County and state grants since the team’s inaugural season in 2014.
 Constructed with 2,700 permanent seats, the venue includes two concession stands, a barbeque stand, four restrooms, a covered picnic deck for large groups, two bars, an elevator with direct access to fan level and sits adjacent to a paved parking lot that can accommodate 1,500 vehicles.
 The nontraditional playing field configuration is bordered by a 16-foot outfield wall, topped by a 50-foot video scoreboard in left field.

 Community